 Conficker is technically a worm that leverages a vulnerability in the Windows Server Service to spread itself, it targets an already-infected computer by using a specially-crafted RPC request to force a buffer overflow and execute shellcode on the target computer.

-Some other variants of Conficker copy itself into the ADMIN$ share on computer visible over NetBios service and if the share is protected by a password, I launch a dictionary attack, potentially generating large amounts of network traffic and tripping user account lockout policies.
+Some other variants of Conficker copy itself into the ADMIN$ share on a computer visible over NetBios service and if the share is protected by a password, I launch a dictionary attack, potentially generating large amounts of network traffic and tripping user account lockout policies.

 Following, an image of a classic scenario of that attack: